Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Discussion

 \textbf{Future research}.
-We will develop more efficient methods to untangle mixed representations, e.g., by using deep learning models built upon GPU acceleration.
-In addition, we plan to adapt our method to non-vision learning tasks, for which the main challenge is to build a task-specific approach to untangling representations of discrete inputs that may not follow high dimensional Gaussian distributions in the representation space.
-An interesting case to be investigated further arises from our experiments on MegaFace, where the results showed that the classes containing both babies and adults will produce abnormal relatively high $J^*$ than other normal classes, even though this anomaly can be ignored compared with those infected classes.
-This appears to suggest that our method can be a potential method to mine hard-negative examples, and may be used to evaluate the quality of classification results for a DNN model.
+Down the road, we will seek more efficient techniques to untangle mixed representations, e.g., using deep learning with GPU acceleration, and more precise approximation for a specific task.
+As an interesting observation, our experiments on MegaFace show that the classes containing both baby and adult images have a higher $J^*$ than other normal classes, even though this anomaly is still well below those of infected classes.
+This may indicate that our method could help mine hard-negative examples, for evaluating a DNN model's classification quality.